ProlificsPanther/LoginTemplate/README.md

 # LoginTemplate
-This simple HTML Template will help you get started on  designing your Login screen for your Panther Web Application.
+This simple HTML Template will help you get started with designing your Login screen for your Panther Web Application.

 # Pre-Requisites
   * Panther Servlet /Apache